CarlosMartinezPenate/CarlosNotebook/_posts/2024-07-25-Carlos_MCELab_NoteBook.md

    - Transported the DCS motherboard to HaifaU for reassembling.
    - Transported a Diffusion Chamber (DC) to HaifaU for future inspection and use.

+# Marine Chemical Ecology (MCE) Lab Notebook

+#**Date:** 05/08/2024

+**Activity 1:** Reassembling and Installing the DCS Computer and Test for Communication

+**Objective:**
+To reassemble the DCS computer and test its communication functionality.

+**Location:**
+- IOLR

+**Details:**
+1. **Reassembly:**
+   - Reassembled the DCS computer.
+   - Noted one metal washer to be in surplus.
+   - The plastic separator seemed to be slightly forced.

+2. **Testing:**
+   - Upon connection with the battery, a spark and smoke were observed coming from the board.
+   - Smoke and a burning smell were registered, identified as coming from a capacitor on board number 3 and possibly number 2.
+   - The DCS computer was unplugged immediately and stored for inspection.
+   - Capacitors to be replaced by the IOLR electronic engineer on 07/08/2024.

+---

+**Activity 2:** Reassessment of PPS Pump Efficiency

+**Objective:**
+To reassess the efficiency of the PPS pump.

+**Location:**
+- IOLR

+**Details:**
+1. **Testing:**
+   - Tested the pump while mounted on the PPS frame without the filter holders.
+   - Observed that the pump works fine in the forward direction but has difficulties in the reverse direction.

+2. **Conclusion:**
+   - It is deemed necessary to replace the pump with a new pump kit.